cloudcheflabs/chango-private-docs/docs/user-guide/chango-cdc.md

 -- create iceberg table.
 CREATE TABLE iceberg.cdc_db.student (
-    address varchar,
+    address string,
-    day varchar,
-    email varchar,
+    email string,
-    id bigint,
+    id long,
-    month varchar,
-    name varchar,
+    name string,
-    op varchar,
+    op string,
-    ts bigint,
+    ts TIMESTAMP_LTZ
-    year varchar
 )
-WITH (
-    partitioning=ARRAY['year', 'month', 'day'],
-    format = 'PARQUET'
-);
+USING iceberg
+;

+-- add hidden partitions.
+ALTER TABLE iceberg.cdc_db.student ADD PARTITION FIELD year(ts);
+ALTER TABLE iceberg.cdc_db.student ADD PARTITION FIELD month(ts);
+ALTER TABLE iceberg.cdc_db.student ADD PARTITION FIELD day(ts);
 ```

-In addition to the original fields of PostgreSQL table, fields `year`, `month`, `day`, `ts` and `op` are required for partitioning and small files compaction.
+In addition to the original fields of PostgreSQL table, fields `ts` and `op` are required for partitioning and small files compaction.
-If fields `year`, `month`, `day`, `ts` and `op` exist in the original PostgreSQL table, then `_` will be appended to the original fields of PostgreSQL table.
+If fields `ts` and `op` exist in the original PostgreSQL table, then `_` will be appended to the original fields of PostgreSQL table.

-Take a note that the type of field `id` in original PostgreSQL table is `integer`, but the type of field `id` in Iceberg table in Chango is `bigint`.
+Take a note that the type of field `id` in original PostgreSQL table is `integer`, but the type of field `id` in Iceberg table in Chango is `long`.

 > **_NOTE:_** The sequence  of table column names in **lower case** must be **alphanumeric in ascending order**.

 ## Run Chango CDC

+> **_NOTE:_** Before running Chango CDC, make sure that Chango Data API and Chango Streaming Tx are installed in Chango.

 Move to Chango CDC directory, and run Chango CDC.